Ferroaxial order of the monolayer ice in martyite: Abstract

 \section{Abstract}

-The beauty of snowflakes, the fractal patterns with the hexagonal symmetry, reflects the crystal structure of ice.
-The honeycomb network of H$_2$O molecules stacks along the perpendicular direction, composing the hexagonal crystalline ice (ice Ih phase).
-What can one see if one layer of ice is extracted and confined to a two-dimensional (2D) sheet?
+Ice Ih, the most stable phase of water at ambient pressure, is a stacking of the honeycomb network of water molecules H$_2$O. What if one layer of ice is exfoliated and confined to a two-dimensional (2D) sheet?
 Martyite Zn$_3$(V$_2$O$_7$)(OH)$_2 \cdot$2H$_2$O, with the trigonal crystal system (space group $P\overline{3}m1$) \cite{Kampf, Zavalij}.
-Martyite has the quasi-2D porous framework, made of the block layers of ZnO$_4$(OH)$_2$ octahedra separated by the V$_2$O$_7$ pillars (Fig.~\ref{fig1}(a)).
-The water of crystallization confined in the porous framework forms the honeycomb network of H$_2$O, which is isostructural to the monolayer ice.
+Martyite has the quasi-2D porous framework, made of the block layers of ZnO$_4$(OH)$_2$ octahedra separated by the V$_2$O$_7$ pillars (Fig.~\ref{fig1}).
+The quasi-2D water of crystallization forms the honeycomb network of H$_2$O, which is isostructural to the monolayer ice.
 Each H$_2$O is coordinated by the hydroxy group of the framework and forms the hydrogen bonds alternately in the $\pm c$ directions.
 This hydrogen bond moderately fixes the oxygen atom of H$_2$O, while, the proton configuration (molecular orientation) can change in the $ab$ plane.
-As a result, the H$_2$O molecules in martyite are dynamically disordered with the three favoured orientations along the nearest-neighbour directions of the honeycomb network, similar to the plastic ice VII \cite{Rescigno2025}.
+As a result, the H$_2$O molecules in martyite are dynamically disordered with the three favored orientations along the nearest-neighbor directions of the honeycomb network, similar to the plastic ice VII \cite{Rescigno2025}.